>> Skip the blurb, show me the best plane binoculars

 Alternatives

 As an alternative to aviation binoculars that is worth considering is using a spotting scope and a tripod as these generally have a much higher magnification than binoculars.
-The down sides are usually cost as they are generally more expensive than binoculars and they are less portable.
+The down sides are that they usually have a much narrower FOV and because of their size are less portable than bins.

 So I would say an ideal binocular for an airshow would be fairly lightweight and compact, have a reasonably wide field of view and a magnification that gets you close enough to the action without making the image shake too great unless you are using image stabilization binoculars:

-Ideal airshow binoculars would therfore in my opinon have objective lenses between 22mm and 45mm, have a field of view as wide as possible, but more than 260ft at 1000 yards and a magnification of no more than 10.5x - See below:
+Ideal airshow binoculars would therefore in my opinion have objective lenses between 22mm and 45mm, have a field of view as wide as possible, but more than 260ft at 1000 yards and a magnification of between 8x and 12x - See below:

 Below are some binoculars that I have reviewed and have a magnification of 10x or greater, a field of view greater than 260ft at 1000 yards and objective lenses between 22mm and 45mm: